lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 ## Full phylogeny inference

 For phylogeny inference, we supply a ML option only for we see very few good arguments to resort to NJ or MP methods instead.
-In this workflow we use IQTree for modelfitting, phylogenetic tree inference, and calculating bootstrap support [@Nguyen2015; @Kalyaanamoorthy2017].
+In this workflow we use IQTree for model fitting, phylogenetic tree inference, and calculating bootstrap support [@Nguyen2015; @Kalyaanamoorthy2017].
 These are three distinct steps, especially the first often is not included in phylogeny software.
-The details of fitting a model of evolution to an alignment are beyong the scope of this manuscript.
+The details of fitting a model of evolution to an alignment are beyond the scope of this manuscript.
 The basics include fitting a substitution matrix of amino acid exchange rates of nucleotide exchange rates to those observed in an alignment [@Sullivan2005; @Felsenstein2004].
-Additionally, more advanced paramters are assessed such as heterogeneity of the speed in which MSA positions evolve over time amongst the entries in the MSA: Rate heterogeneity.
+Additionally, more advanced parameters are assessed such as heterogeneity of the speed in which MSA positions evolve over time amongst the entries in the MSA: Rate heterogeneity.
 For the audience of this workflow, we recommend to use IQtree's build in extended model fitter by using the option `-m MFP` --- short for Model Finder and Phylogeny.

-A major propperty of interpreting phylogenies, is support values.
+A major property of interpreting phylogenies, is support values.
-These support values, often called boostrap values, can be determined in several ways.
+These support values, often called bootstrap values, can be determined in several ways.
 Next we'll discuss three support estimation methods.
-Firstly, the slow and simple but time-tested method of Felsensteins bootstrap, or 'regular bootstraps'.
+Firstly, the slow and simple but time-tested method of Felsenstein's bootstrap, or 'regular bootstraps'.
-Second, we'll discuss an equaly slow alternative that is more suited to bigger trees: transfer bootstrap [@Lemoine2018].
+Second, we'll discuss an equally slow alternative that is more suited to bigger trees: transfer bootstrap [@Lemoine2018].
 These fist two methods are slow, but behave reasonably linear and are easily interpretable.
 They are often indicated as non-parametric methods.
 Thirdly, we'll discuss faster parametric options such as IQTree's UltraFastBootstrap.